lemursauce/language_practice-unix_commandline_tools/cpp/README.md

 To compile, simply run the `make` command within this `/cpp` folder and this will create executables for all the runnable commandline tools.

+Compiled files can be easily cleaned by running `make clean`, which will remove all focused executables as well as any extra `*.o` files (if any remain for whatever reason).

 ## wc

 When compiled, this commandline tool can be ran using `./wc` in the `/cpp` folder, or if running from a different location make sure to call the relative path instead.